iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Challenging for:

 - Adopting a modular approach, especially when you intend to maintain templates as building blocks for your customers to re-use in constructing their own systems.
-- Seeking greater accessibility for both "writers" and "readors" among a broader audience.
+- Seeking greater accessibility for both "writers" and "readers" among a broader audience.

 ### Bicep templates